microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOMailboxPlan/readme.md

 ## Description

-Use this recourse to modify the settings of mailbox plans in the cloud-based service.
+Use this resource to modify the settings of mailbox plans in the cloud-based service.